jonscrp/routing/webserver.md

 presents the client with a UI(nicely designed interface) and forms it can fill to send requests to the server.

 Server side programming
-Handles client requests by validating the forms and delivering the right resources(files/images/audio).
+handles client requests by validating the forms and delivering the right resources(files/images/audio).

     - Advantages
         * Collect infomation / Deliver personalize data